hpcleuven/VscDocumentation/source/software/r_package_management.rst

        $ module load R-bundle-Bioconductor/3.16-foss-2022b-R-4.2.2

-However, perhaps you want a more recent version of one specific package or the package you need is not provided via our modules, in that case you may need to set up your own personal R library to install those packages yourself.
-Below you can find extensive documentation on how to manage your own R library on our HPC infrastructure.
-If you do encounter problems when doing so, do not hesitate to contact support.
+It is possible, however, that these modules do not contain all R packages you need or that the package versions do not meet your requirements.
+In this case you will need to locally install those packages, as will be described below.
+Do not hesitate to contact support when encountering issues during these local installations.

 .. _r_package_management_standard_lib: